KillahPotatoes/KP-Liberation/README.md

 ## REFACTORING BRANCH
 **!!Not meant to be used for playing at all!!**

+As we use [ZenHub](https://github.com/marketplace/zenhub) for our workflow instead of the GitHub project board, you need this addon to have a look at the complete workflow.
+But we're trying to keep the labels on issues etc. always up to date, so you can briefly follow the workflow also without ZenHub.

 **!TAKE ATTENTION TO THE LICENSE CHANGE FOR EVERYTHING IN THIS BRANCH!**

 This will replace the current missioncode when it's finished.